Home » Frugivore Teeth: What Chimpanzees Reveal About the Natural Human Diet!

 • Timing in dental root development: In Chimpanzees, the peak in root growth rate corresponds with the time a specific tooth commences functioning.
 This allows chewing on the tooth to start as soon as possible.
 However in humans, the spurt comes before eruption, while the teeth are still hidden under the gums – as a result chewing on the teeth does not start immediately (Dean & Cole, 2014).

-Do the dental differences in humans and chimpanzees point towards a different diets?
+Do the dental differences in humans and chimpanzees point towards dietary differences?

 Some studies have associated the differences in structure and function of human and chimpanzee teeth to their evolutionary adaptations to feeding and general survival.
 What are the possible dietary differences indicated by canine size and enamel thickness – the two main traits that deviate between the two species?